KarlPiper/apple-wasd-keyboards/README.md

 ## About

 * Print quality
   * No line-width related issues whatsoever.
 If anything the look is a bit bold compared to my MacBook and old Apple keyboards.
-Printing in a dark grey rather than black is one way to offset this.
+Printing in a dark grey rather than black might offset this.
   * I chose to have the funciton key row printing in white, on black keys, the printing here looks perfect as well.
 Possibly even sharper and less bold; closer to the intended look.
   * A couple keys are ever so sligntly off-center or have slightly heavy printing.
 The keys, of course, are curved, so it's forgiven.
   * I suggest using a more open command symbol (⌘) than mine.
 The counters are slightly muddy.